benji300/joplin-yaml-fm/README.md

 The plugin also supports clickable links in the front matter panel.
 To enable this, links must be specified in one of the following formats.

-> Currently, markdown links must be enclosed by double quotes.
+> Markdown links must be enclosed by double quotes.

 > On click the links will be opened with the default app (e.g. Browser).